-It’s also meant that workers outside of the IT department – including senior management of course – need to be properly educated and informed as to their role in ensuring the organisations’ data and operations remain safe and secure.
+It’s also meant that workers outside of the IT department – including senior management – need to be properly educated and informed as to their role in ensuring the organisation’s data and operations remain safe and secure.

-IT can’t be expected to do it all on their own anymore.
+But IT teams can’t be expected to do it all on their own anymore.

-The introduction of Australia’s NTB (Notifiable Data Breach) laws in late February have helped further underscore the importance of making security a company-wide responsibility.
-Likewise the EU’s General Data Breach Regulations (GDBR), which came into effect in May.
+The introduction of Australia’s NDB (Notifiable Data Breach) laws in late February 2018 has helped further underscore the importance of making security a company-wide responsibility.
+Likewise, the EU’s General Data Breach Regulations (GDBR), which came into effect in May.